Northeastern University: Early days

-1959 - 1975
+1959–1975

-By 1959, when Carl Ell who had expanded the university stepped down as president, Northeastern had a local identity as an independent technical university serving a commuter and adult population.
-That reputation began changing during the presidency of Asa S. Knowles, from 1959 to 1975.
-Facing a postwar educational boom, the university broadened undergraduate offerings, increased graduate offerings, modernized administrative and faculty structures, created a Faculty Senate, launched its first-ever capital campaign, reorganized and expanded adult and continuing education, and increased the number of colleges.
+By 1959, when Carl Ell stepped down as president, Northeastern had a local identity as an independent technical university serving a commuter and adult population.
+That reputation shifted during the presidency of Asa S. Knowles, from 1959 to 1975.
+Facing a postwar educational boom, the university broadened undergraduate programs, strengthened graduate offerings, modernized administrative and faculty structures, created a Faculty Senate, launched its first-ever capital campaign, reorganized and expanded adult and continuing education, and increased the number of colleges.
 The university created the College of Education (1953), University College (1960), now called the College of Professional Studies, and the colleges of Pharmacy and Nursing (1964), which both later merged into the Bouvé College of Health Sciences.
-The creation of the College of Criminal Justice (1967) followed, and then the Khoury College of Computer Sciences (1982), the first college in the United States dedicated to the field of computer science.
+The creation of the College of Criminal Justice (1967) followed, and then the Khoury College of Computer Sciences (1982), the first dedicated computer science college in the United States.

-Between 1959 and 1975, Northeastern's student population not only grew considerably larger, but also more diverse.
+Between 1959 and 1975, Northeastern's student population grew considerably larger and more diverse.
 At the beginning of this period, most of the student body was composed of white males from New England, the majority of whom came from the Boston-area public schools and primarily studied business or engineering.
-By 1974–75, women accounted for 33 percent of the nearly 14,000 undergraduates students, while 5 percent were black.
+By 1974–75, women accounted for 33 percent of nearly 14,000 undergraduates, while 5 percent were black.
 Over 900 students came from different foreign countries.
 Of the graduating class of 2,238, 513 were in Liberal Arts, 462 in Engineering, 389 in Business, 227 in Pharmacy and Allied Health, and the remainder were roughly divided among Education, Boston-Bouvé, Nursing and Criminal Justice.

-To attract more women, the university refurbished existing facilities, constructed new women's dormitories and encouraged their participation in all programs.
+To attract more women, the university refurbished existing facilities, constructed new women's dormitories, and encouraged their participation in all programs.
 The merger with Boston-Bouvé, a women's college dedicated to physical health, and the creation of the College of Nursing, traditionally a female profession, also contributed to the increase.
-Though there was an explicit nondiscrimination policy on the books, throughout its history Northeastern had only a handful of black students.
 In the early 1960s, with financial assistance from the Ford Foundation in New York in the form of scholarships and co-ops to black high school students, Northeastern began actively recruiting black students.
 By 1975, black student-led organizations included the Afro-photo Society, Student Grill, Health Careers Club, The Onyx (a black student newspaper), Muhindi Literary Guild, the Outing Club, Black Engineering Society, and the first recognized black fraternity at the university, the Omicron chapter of Iota Phi Theta.
 In addition, the number of foreign students increased from 170 in the 1950s and 1960s to 960 by 1974–75.